rust-stuco/lectures/week3/slides.md

 # Struct Methods

-_Methods_ are like functions, but their first parameter is always `self`, and are always defined within the context of a struct
+_Methods_ are like functions, but their first parameter is always `self`, and they are always defined within the context of a struct.

 ```rust
 struct Rectangle {